Storidge/packer-cio/README.md

 ## Templates

-aws-c7xl3.json 	- Base install of Centos 7.4 with Storidge CIO for AWS AMI
+aws-c7xl3.json 	- AMI with Storidge CIO on Centos 7

-aws-u20.json 		- Base install of Ubuntu 20.04 with Storidge CIO for AWS AMI
+aws-u20.json 		- AMI with Storidge CIO on Ubuntu 20.04

-aws-u16.json 		- Base install of Ubuntu 16.04 with Storidge CIO for AWS AMI

-aws-u18.json 		- Base install of Ubuntu 18.04 with Storidge CIO for AWS AMI
+aws-u18.json 		- AMI with Storidge CIO on Ubuntu 18.04

-aws-u20.json    - Base install of Ubuntu 20.04 with Storidge CIO for AWS AMI

-aws-k8s-c7xl3.json - Base install of Centos 7.4 with Kubernetes 1.18 for AWS AMI
+aws-k8s-c7xl3.json - AMI with EKS 1.18 on Centos 7

-aws-k8s-u18.json - Base install of Ubuntu 18.04 with Kubernetes 1.18 for AWS AMI
+aws-k8s-u18.json - AMI with EKS 1.18 on Ubuntu 18.04

-do-c7xl3.json 	- Base install of Centos 7.4 with Storidge CIO for DigitalOcean
+do-c7xl3.json 	- DO image with Storidge CIO on Centos 7

-do-u16.json 		- Base install of Ubuntu 16.04 with Storidge CIO for DigitalOcean

-do-u18.json 		- Base install of Ubuntu 18.04 with Storidge CIO for DigitalOcean
+do-u18.json 	- DO image with Storidge CIO on Ubuntu 18.04

-do-u20.json     - Base install of Ubuntu 20.04 with Storidge CIO for DigitalOcean
+do-u20.json   - DO image with Storidge CIO on Ubuntu 20.04

-eks-1.18-cio-c7xl3.json - Base install of Centos 7.4 with Storidge CIO and Kubernetes 1.18 for AWS EKS AMI
+eks-1.18-cio-c7xl3.json - AMI with EKS 1.18, Storidge CIO on Centos 7

-eks-1.18-cio-u18.json - Base install of Ubuntu 18.04 with Storidge CIO and Kubernetes 1.18 for AWS EKS AMI
+eks-1.18-cio-u18.json - AMI with EKS 1.18, Storidge CIO on Ubuntu 18.04

 ## Usage
 [Download Packer](https://www.packer.io/downloads.html)